Anzick site: Discovery

 In 1961, while hunting marmots at a sandstone outcrop on the Anzick family property, about one mile south of Wilsall, Montana, Bill Roy Bray found a stone projectile point and bones that were covered with red ocher.
-In the same area, in May 1968, Ben Hargis and Calvin Sarver of Wilsall, Montana were removing talus from the same outcrop and inadvertently found the red ocher-covered partial remains of a one- to two-year-old child (Anzick-1) associated with stone (8 fluted projectile points, scrapers, heat treated bi-faces), bone and antler artifacts, totaling 90, that were radiocarbon dated at about 12,000 years Before Present.
+In the same area, in May 1968, Ben Hargis and Calvin Sarver of Wilsall, Montana were removing talus from the same outcrop and inadvertently found the red ocher-covered partial remains of a one- to two-year-old child (Anzick-1) associated with stone (8 Clovis points, scrapers, heat treated bi-faces), bone and antler artifacts (one identifiable as elk), totaling 90.
+Four of the Clovis points had been reworked.
+Artifacts were radiocarbon dated at about 12,000 years Before Present, calibrated using the INTCAL13 standard.
 Nineteen additional artifacts were found in the area.
 Two antler rods associated with the burial also radiocarbon dated to the same time.
-The stone use came from 6 different quarries.
+The stone used came from 6 different quarries.
 In another location in the same area, not associated with the Clovis child, the men found a partial skull fragment of a 6- to 8-year-old male child (Anzick-2) that radiocarbon dated to around 8600 years Before Present.
-Dr. Larry Lahren, a North American archaeologist from Livingston, Montana was the first researcher to examine and record the site (24PA506), artifacts and human remains at the request of Ben Hargis not long after the discovery in 1968.
-The artifacts, not including the human remains, are at the Montana Historical Society and the Smithsonian National Museum of Natural History.
+Dr. Larry Lahren, an archaeologist from Livingston, Montana was the first researcher to examine and record the site (24PA506), artifacts and human remains at the request of Ben Hargis not long after the discovery in 1968.
+The artifacts, not including the human remains, are held by the Montana Historical Society and the Smithsonian National Museum of Natural History.

+The first systematic excavation of the site was performed under the direction of Dee C. Taylor of the University of Montana in 1968.
+Taylor published his findings in 1969.
+He reported that none of the artifacts and skeletal remains had been left in-situ by Hargis and Sarver, and that soil and objects from multiple stratigraphic layers had been mixed and back-filled by the ranch owner before archaeological examination was undertaken.
+According to Taylor, the 90 artifacts recovered by Hargis and Sarver included items from multiple eras, leaving carbon dating as the only means of establishing the site as a Clovis-era burial.

 Human remains

 For thirty years, the skeletal remains were in the private possession of a former investigator.
-Since 1998, they have been in the possession of one of the landowners.
+In 1998, they were one of the landowners.
+The remains are known as Anzick-1.
+In 2014, the child was re-buried at an undisclosed location in the Shields Valley.

 Because of the manner in which the site was discovered, its importance was initially dismissed but subsequently confirmed.
-The remains are known as Anzick-1.
+Genetic studies estimate that approximately 80 % of all present-day Native American populations on the two American continents are direct descendants of the Clovis boy’s family, and the remaining 20 % are more closely related with the Clovis family than any other people on Earth.